Byron-Farrell/Crime_Analyzer/README.md

 Mapping
 ---
-- Esri GIS
+- mapbox(easier to learn than argis)

 Visualization
 ---
 - charts.js
 - d3.js
-- use python and render it with Flask
+- use python and render it with django

 Dev tools
 ---